 Digital must achieve key business goals: conversion of a community to leads, member retention, recruitment, etc. If the speaker only knows Social Media, then they won’t know how to connect it to other marketing and technology processes and systems, let alone corporate strategy.
 (I have decades of advising senior leadership on digital strategy… and also implementing enterprise-scale web sites, marketing automation systems, and CRM.)

 NSA or CAPS membership means a commitment to professional development, communications excellence, and a commitment to following a code of ethics.
-But beyond membership, has the speaker been awarded the CSP – Certified Speaking Professional designation?
-This is the highest earned designation awarded by the National Speakers Association to recognize proven expertise and experience; less than 10% of the world’s professional speakers have it.
-(I have been a member of CAPS for a number of years, and have served both on the National Board and as the 2010 Toronto Chapter President.
-And yes, I have a CSP.)
+But beyond membership, do they hold a CSP (Certified Speaking Professional) designation, which is held by less than 12% of the world’s professional speakers?
+And have they been inducted into the Speaking Hall of Fame?
+(I have been a member of CAPS for many years, and have served at the board level for over a decade.
+And yes, I have earned the CSP, and am in the Canadian Speaking Hall of Fame.)

 Just about anyone can get up in front of a crowd and describe LinkedIn or Facebook, but the vast majority of audiences already know the basics.
 A true expert adds specificity: their presentations are targeted at specific industries or functional areas to achieve a specific goal.
-(My presentations – and my books – do this.)
+(My presentations – and my books – do this.
+My best audiences are those in service or knowledge-based organizations.)

 This separates those who work professionally from those who just “speak”.
 A huge amount of time must be spent beforehand to properly customize the presentation, so that the meeting objectives are met.
 (Once engaged, I will ask that you fill out a detailed audience questionnaire; I would follow up with a series of interviews with representative audience members and senior managers.
 I will read annual reports, product brochures, industry analysis, and any relevant internal documentation.
 Finally, the presentation or facilitation will be completely customized, with relevant, up-to-date examples.
 And then rehearsed.)

 Experts are recognized by their peers – not by themselves – for the impact of their work at an industry level.
 Beyond their certifications, ask about their national-level awards.
-(I have been made a Fellow of the management consulting profession (FCMC).
-And awarded the Griner award for my impact on the association/not-for-profit sector in Canada.)
+(I am one of the few who are both a Fellow of the management consulting profession (FCMC), and an inductee into the Canadian Speaking Hall of Fame.
+And one of only 25 people awarded the Griner award by the CSAE for my impact on the association/not-for-profit sector in Canada.)

 Good question, but dig deeper: How many years, how many presentations, largest audience, studio set-up options, failover capability, etc. (I’ve done 100’s of virtual presentations over the last 15 years – my largest audience was over 4000.
 My virtual studio has gigabit connectivity, redundant connections, with multiple studio set-up options: talking head, standing keynote, boardroom meeting, etc. And I am certified as a Virtual Presenter by eSpeakers.
-Happy to discuss the pros and cons of alternative platforms, formats, etc – I’ve worked with just about everything.)
+Happy to discuss the pros and cons of alternative platforms, formats, etc.)

 Contact us for more on Randall’s topics, availability, and audience fit.